liuQuan98/GCL/README.md

 Link to the arxiv version: [https://arxiv.org/abs/2307.09788](https://arxiv.org/abs/2307.09788)

 This repository is the implementation of FCGF+GCL upon [FCGF](https://github.com/chrischoy/FCGF).
-We will release the code for KPConv+GCL in the coming days.
+KPConv+GCL is available in a separate repository [here](https://github.com/liuQuan98/GCL-KPConv).

 ## News